-Ginseng has been examined for use in fatigue, and is considered as part of complementary and alternative medicine interventions in cognitive impairment.
+Ginseng has been examined for use in anxiety and fatigue, and is considered as part of complementary and alternative medicine interventions in cognitive impairment.
 Not all types of ginseng have the same chemical contents, and so, not necessarily the same effectiveness.

 Likely to Be Effective

 Barton, D.L., Liu, H., Dakhil, S.R., Linquist, B., Sloan, J.A., Nichols, C.R., . . .
 Loprinzi, C.L.
 (2013).
 Wisconsin ginseng (Panax quinquefolius) to improve cancer-related fatigue: A randomized, double-blind trial, N07C2.
 Journal of the National Cancer Institute, 105, 1230–1238.doi: 10.1093/jnci/djt181

 To evaluate the efficacy of Wisconsin ginseng on cancer-related fatigue (CRF).

 Intervention Characteristics/Basic Study Process: